wrousseau95/aws_violations_project/README.md

 # aws-violations-project

-Another awesome application developed by: Matt Trotter This app has an AWS customizable Ember front-end and simple python API backend.
+Another awesome application developed by: Matt Trotter
+<br />This app has an AWS customizable Ember front-end and simple python API backend.
 Easily communicate with AWS services from a simple UI for reporting unmanaged resources.
 Add a restricted IAM key to your `aws configure` cli tool and let it work its magic autodiscovering untagged and unassigned resources.